 Ray continues to win the admiration of fans and fellow musicians worldwide.
 In 2012, he became the youngest soloist ever to perform in the televised Nobel Prize Concert for the Nobel Laureates and the Swedish Royal Family.
 His Carnegie Hall debut with the Royal Stockholm Philharmonic and Sakari Oramo, as well as his sold-out Musikverein concert with the Gewandhaus Orchestra and Riccardo Chailly were met with standing ovations.
 Since the 2012-13 season, Ray has been invited to join Konzerthaus Dortmund's series “Junge Wilde,” which presents young and groundbreaking artists in Germany.
 Later this season, Ray will make his San Francisco recital debut at the SF Jazz Center.
 He also looks forward to his upcoming recital tour of Australia and his debuts with the Orchestre National de France and the London Philharmonic Orchestra.

 Born in Taiwan and raised in Australia, Ray was accepted to the Curtis Institute of Music at age 15, where he studied with Aaron Rosand and was supported by Young Concert Artists.
-He plays the 1702 "Lord Newlands" Stradivarius violin on loan from the Nippon Music Foundation.
+He plays the 1715 “Joachim” Stradivarius violin on loan from the Nippon Music Foundation.
+This instrument is one of the five 1715 violins once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).

 Selected press quotes